Imperial College London Acceptance Rates

 Most and Least Competitive Courses

 It’s worth noting that Imperial’s acceptance rate can still vary a lot between courses.
-If we look at the data for 2023 entry, Imperial’s most competitive course, Computing, had 19.7 applicants per place.
-But their least competitive courses, Earth Science and Bioengineering, both had only 3.9 applicants per place.
-The overall applicant to place ratio was 9.6, so somewhere in the middle.
+If we look at the data for 2025 entry, Imperial’s most competitive departmets, Joint Maths and Computing, had 18.2 applicants per place.
+But their least competitive department, Civil and Environmental Engineering, had only 3.6 applicants per place.
+The overall applicant to place ratio was 9.4, so somewhere in the middle.
 When you look at the data, then, make sure to think about how it will relate to you and your application.
 Just making sure you meet entry requirements and sit admissions tests on time, for example, will already boost your chances above the baseline, as some applicants won’t check!

 Imperial Courses with Highest Offer Rates*

 As you can see from the table above, the Imperial courses with the higher offer rate tend to be related to Geology or Earth Science.
-Geology with a Year Abroad has the highest Imperial College London acceptance rate, at 47%, with a huge 90% of applicants getting offers.
-This is far higher than the 26% average.
+Geophysics with a Year Abroad has the highest Imperial College London offer rate, with a huge 80% of applicants getting offers.
+This is far higher than the 24% average.
 These subjects can therefore be thought of as the easiest to get into at Imperial.

 Imperial Courses with Lowest Offer Rates*

 The data shows that Imperial’s computing and mathematics courses generally have the lowest offer and acceptance rates.
-The exception is the course with the lowest offer rate of all, Economics, Finance and Data Science, which was introduced as a new course for 2023 entry.
-Only 188 offers were made from almost 3000 applications.
+A prominent exception is the course with the only undergraduate Business course at Imperial – Economics, Finance and Data Science, which was introduced as a new course for 2023 entry.
+Only 309 offers were made from 2183 applications – though the offer rate for this course has increased since 2024.

 Imperial Acceptance Rates by Department and Faculty